Encouragement and Testimonials

 Subject: Love It!

 Comment: I'm teaching myself to crochet and have discovered this wonderful website through a young lady I met in Michael's recently.
 Don't want to mention her name due to privacy but want to thank her for referring me to your CPC website.
 I'm learning a lot and am crocheting away!
-I just love
+I just love it!

 Tuesday, October 18, 2011Name: Andrea R.

 Comment: I taught myself how to knit last year, and really liked it.
 But I really wanted something new, so I tried crocheting, now I'm stuck on it and perfer it way over knitting.
 I'm 13 and LOVE to crochet!!

 Subject: crochet allowed me to make extra money